secure-compilation/secure-compilation.github.io/index.markdown

 formally secure compilation chains for realistic programming languages (see [project description](#project) below).
 The project encompasses a [core team](#core) at [MPI-SP] and [several external collaborators](#external).
-[Cătălin Hriţcu] and the core team at MPI-SP are generously funded for 5 years (until the end of 2021) by an [ERC Starting Grant].
+[Cătălin Hriţcu] and the core team at MPI-SP were generously funded for 5 years (until the end of 2021) by an [ERC Starting Grant].
 <!-- Over the project's duration we are looking to hire several -->
 <!-- excellent young researchers and students to work on the project. -->